Skip to main content

 The Indispensable Partner Vitamin D

-Vitamin D functions as a hormone within the body, and its primary role in is to facilitate the absorption of calcium from the intestine.
+Vitamin D functions as a hormone within the body, and its primary role in skeletal health is to facilitate the absorption of calcium from the intestine.
 Without sufficient vitamin D, the body cannot effectively absorb the calcium it consumes, regardless of how much is present in the diet.

 This leads to a state of secondary hyperparathyroidism, where the parathyroid gland releases excess parathyroid hormone (PTH), which in turn stimulates osteoclast activity to release calcium from the bones.
 Vitamin D is synthesized in the skin upon exposure to sunlight, but it is also found in some foods like fatty fish and fortified milk.